-- It is duly noted that when many sports resumed outside the scholastic level in the late summer of 2020, compliance with recommended public health measures was less than stellar or ideal at many venues and these types of trips, if accompanied by a resurgence of infections, could impact the continuation and completion of the in-person academic year in many districts.
-(CONSIDER) - A reminder that travel cancellations remain a very real possibility in the coming months due to the ongoing COVID-19 pandemic, and there may be financial penalties associated with cancellations and therefore all contracts should be carefully negotiated.
-(RECOMMENDED) - It is recommended that out-of-state contests not be played in a county where the incidence rate of that county would place them in "Red" status in the Commonwealth during the seven-day period (Monday to Sunday) as verified on the Monday of a contest week.
-(RECOMMENDED) - It is recommended to adhere to the KDPH and the Governor's travel recommendations for any team or individuals traveling to participate in states on the current advisory listing including consideration of a 14-day quarantine upon return for any contest requiring an overnight stay for as long as that recommendation is published (https://bit.ly/3ugtn4q).
-(RECOMMENDED) - Careful review should be made using state-specific information for those out-of-state destinations, and there is a comprehensive CDC resource available at http://bit.ly/3ulNqi3.
-(RECOMMENDED) - It is recommended to use extra precaution traveling to states reporting positive testing rate equal to or greater than 10 percent of COVID-19 testing.
-(RECOMMENDED) - For any contemplated travel out of the country, careful attention should be paid for both state and federal guidelines as those face continual revision.
-For additional information, see current KDPH guidance at https://bit.ly/3alvGpm.
-(RECOMMENDED) - Additional guidance remains available to be considered relating to this type of travel on the KDE website at https://bit.ly/2Mcg3Ng.
-(CONSIDER) - These provisions will be continually reviewed by the Commissioner's office in consultation with the Kentucky Department for Public Health using current health data and any further revisions will be supplied to the membership. - > This policy and its recommendations shall apply equally to sports and sport-activities.
+- > Until further notice, out of state contests are restricted: - It is recommended that out-of-state contests not be played in a county where incidence rate of that county would place them in "Red" status in the Commonwealth during the seven-day period (Monday to Sunday) as verified on the Monday of a contest week.
+(RECOMMENDED) - It is recommended to adhere to Governor's travel ban for any team or individuals traveling to participate in states on current advisory listing including 14-day quarantine upon return.
+(RECOMMENDED) - Refer to the list of states listed under "Travel Advisory" for list of states with excessively high transmission rates where travel should be restricted, even if in a Kentucky-contiguous county (updated daily), https://bit.ly/2Ysaptt (REQUIRED) - It is recommended to use extra precaution traveling to states reporting positive testing rate equal to or greater than 10 percent-of COVID-19 testing.
+These restrictions would also preclude any participation against foreign teams at this time, including Canada and Mexico.
+(REQUIRED) - These provisions will be continually reviewed by the Commissioner's office in consultation with the Kentucky Department for Public Healthy using current health data and any further revisions will be supplied to the membership. - This policy shall apply equally to sports and sport-activities.